smillier/HydraLINCAN/README.md

-# HydraLINCAN Shield for HydraBus
+# HydraLINCAN shield for HydraBus

-CAN Bus and LIN Bus Shield for Hydrabus http://hydrabus.com/ Refer to Hydrabus Wiki for more information on usage. https://github.com/hydrabus/hydrafw/wiki/HydraFW-CAN-guide
+CAN and LIN Bus shield for Hydrabus http://hydrabus.com/ Refer to Hydrabus Wiki for more information on usage. https://github.com/hydrabus/hydrafw/wiki/HydraFW-CAN-guide

 #### New version with cleaner and easier to read mask coming.